Steering engine: Other systems

-The Mississippi River style steamboat Belle of Louisville, (originally Idlewild and oldest in her class), is fitted with a steering engine.
-Original equipment when the boat was launched at Pittsburgh in 1915, the engine consists of a single double-acting steam cylinder mounted aft of and above the engines, coupled to the rudders, with the motion of travel abeam.
-The steam valves of the engine are controlled by mechanical linkages which extend up to levers mounted either side of the engine order telegraph, just aft of the pilot wheel in the pilot house above.
+The Mississippi River-style steamboat Belle of Louisville is fitted with a steering engine.
+Original equipment when the boat was launched at Pittsburgh in 1915, the engine consists of a single double-acting steam cylinder, mounted laterally aft of and above the main engines and coupled to the rudders.
+The steam valves of the engine are controlled by mechanical linkages which extend to levers mounted either side of the engine order telegraph, just aft of the pilot wheel in the pilot house above.
+There is no feedback mechanism: the wheel is stopped with the levers and a footbrake (that acts on the rim of the steering wheel) when the desired position is reached.
+The purpose of the engine is to enable a single helmsman to turn the wheel quickly; this is necessary because the combination of the vessel's shallow draft and high above-water profile require rapid changes in rudder under shifting wind conditions.
 The steering engine is open to public view.
-A functional description is given in the 1965 book Str.
-Belle of Louisville, by Alan L. Bates, the marine architect who supervised the restoration of the boat, who comments that when in use, the steering engine causes the pilot wheel to whirl "as fast as an electric fan."
-The same source also describes the functional need for steering hard-to in vessels of its type, whose combination of shallow draft and high above-water profile require rapid changes in rudder under shifting wind conditions, a need which is addressed by the steering engine.